Melikhovo: Chekhov at Melikhovo

 Chekhov lived in the one-story main house with his mother, his sister, Maria Chekhova, and his father, Pavel Yegorovich Chekhov.
 He had his study and library with a desk by a window looking at the garden.
 His desk portraits of the writers and artists he most admired; Lev Tolstoy, Ivan Turgenev, Peter Tchaikovsky, Dmitry Grigorovich, and Viktor Goltsev.
 In his early years at Melikhovo, his study also served as his medical office, where he saw patients.
 Sick residents of the region began gathering outside the house from five to six o'clock in the morning.
 He kept medicines in a cabinet on the wall of his study for his patients.
 He was particularly busy during the cholera epidemic which struck Russia in 1892 and 1893; he was responsible for the medical care for 26 villages, seven factories, and a monastery in the region.

 Chekhov also took a strong interest in education.
 He visited the local village schools, and found the conditions deplorable and the teachers underpaid and uninspired.
 One teacher he met, in the village of Talezh, a young man with a wife and four children raising a family on an income of 23 rubles a month, probably inspired the character Medvedenko in The Seagull.
-In 1896 built a new school for the children of Talezh, a school for Novosyelka the next year, and in 1899 built a new school in Melikhovo.
-He also donated furniture and textbooks for the schools.

-In 1892 Chekhov made his first improvement on the estate, building a new cookhouse and room for the house maids.
-Meals were prepared for Chekhov and his family in guests by his long-time cook Maria Dormidontovna Belenovskaya, and the servants ate in kitchen.